ouchitaikoproject/OuchiTaikoProject/VSS Repo Code/DonCon2040-main/README.md

 <div align="center">
 <img src="images/Pictures/grommetstages.jpg" width="350px" style="display: block; margin: 0 auto;">
 </div>
-Set one M2x4 heat insert into each of the 4 built-in standoffs on the lid.
+<br>Set one M2x4 heat insert into each of the 4 built-in standoffs on the lid.
 Make sure the smooth lip of the grommet is facing down.

 <div align="center">
 <img src="images/Pictures/grommetin.jpg" width="350px" style="display: block; margin: 0 auto;">
 </div>
-Using the included soldering iron heat insert tip to gently press the inserts into the standoffs until the top of the insert is flush with the standoff.
+<br>Using the included soldering iron heat insert tip to gently press the inserts into the standoffs until the top of the insert is flush with the standoff.
 Be sure that the insert remains vertical and does not go in at an angle.

 <div align="center">
 <img src="images/Pictures/buttonsfit.jpg" width="350px" style="display: block; margin: 0 auto;">